William Miller Macmillan: Work on Colonial Africa and the West Indies

 After the completion of his work on Dr John Philip in 1929, Macmillan began traveling in Central, East, and West Africa.
 At this time, he began work on issues of governance in Colonial Africa.
 He published this work as Africa Emergent in 1938.
 Macmillan was a major critic of colonial rule and an advocate of a gradual democratisation of colonial rule through the introduction of representative, as opposed to 'traditional', systems of local government.
 He was at the same time critical of the colonial doctrine of financial self-sufficiency and became an advocate of aid.
 Macmillan had travelled to the United States and the West Indies in 1934–5 and was shocked by the neglect of the West Indian islands.
 His critique of colonial rule in these territories was published as Warning from the West Indies in 1936 - it was republished as a Penguin special in 1938.

 Following his return to the United Kingdom in 1932, Macmillan was unable to secure academic employment and remained self-employed until after the outbreak of World War II.
-He was, however, active in a number of pressure groups including the Friends of Africa, the Anti-Slavery Society, the British Labour Party's committee on Imperial Questions, and with the Trade Union Congress.
+He was, however, active in a number of pressure groups including the Friends of Africa, the Anti-Slavery Society, the British Labour Party's committee on Imperial Questions, and with the Trades Union Congress.

 Wartime work

 After the outbreak of the Second World War he became a member of the Colonial Office Advisory Committee on Education and was a member of the Channon sub-committee on Higher Education.
 This drew up the guidelines for the postwar expansion of university education in Africa and the West Indies.
 He was also a signatory of the report on Mass Education which recommended the extension of primary and adult education in the colonies.
-From 1941–3 he worked as director of Empire Intelligence for the BBC.
+From 1941 to 1943 he worked as director of Empire Intelligence for the BBC.
 In that capacity, Macmillan helped lay the foundations of the World and Africa Services of the BBC.

-From 1943-6 Macmillan was Senior Representative of the British Council in West Africa.
+From 1943 to 1946 Macmillan was Senior Representative of the British Council in West Africa.
 He was based at Accra in the Gold Coast (now Ghana), but was also responsible for the inauguration of the council's work in Nigeria, Sierra Leone and the Gambia, including libraries and scholarship schemes.